saurabhjagdhane/Data-Mining/DM_Assign-5/README.txt

+Application of multi-label learning and ensemble learning on real-world applications.

 Steps to run:
 1. Place all the matlab (.m) files along with data set folders (Multi Label Scene Data, Handwritten Digits) in Matlab workspace.
 2. Now individually run every script.